Updated January 2021

-In the US, cytauxzoonosis is typically an acute or peracute, severe febrile disease.
+In the US, cytauxzoonosis by C. felis is typically an acute or peracute, severe febrile disease of domestic cats.
 Non-regenerative haemolytic anaemia is often present, as are neurological signs, followed by death in nearly all cases.

-In practice, diagnosis is often obtained from blood smears and/or fine needle aspirates from the liver, spleen and lymph nodes stained with quick Romanowsky-type stains can be used to demonstrate schizonts.
+In practice, suspicion is often obtained from blood smears and in C. felis infection fine needle aspirates from the liver, spleen and lymph nodes.
+Quick Romanowsky-type stains can be used to demonstrate schizonts.

-PCR assays have been developed to confirm the presence of C felis and C ssp but are not useful for a quick diagnosis in practice.
+PCR assays have been developed to confirm the presence of C. felis and Cytauxzoon sp.

 Current treatment of choice is a combination of atovaquone (15 mg/kg PO q8h) and azithromycin (10 mg/kg PO q 24h), as well as fluids, heparin and supportive care.